5 Anthropic Soils

 AO

-Other Anthropic Soils that have been modified or altered through Māori cultural practice, often forming a distinct ‘cultural layer’ with artefacts (e.g. midden sites).
-These soils meet the following criteria:
+Other Anthropic Soils that have been modified or altered through Māori cultural practice, often forming a distinct ‘cultural layer’ with artefacts (e.g. midden sites) and associated with modifications of the soil surface (e.g., terraces, borrow pits).
+These soils meet BOTH of the following criteria:

 MĀORI ANTHROPIC SOILS